MicrosoftDocs/navdevitpro-content-pr/articles/newdev-dev-overview.md

 For information about AL language changes, see [Differences from the Dynamics NAV Development Environment](newdev-differences.md)

-## Visual designer
+## In-client designer
 The in-client designer works in the client itself allowing design of pages using a drag-and-drop interface.
-With this preview of the in-client designer, you can:

-- Enter and exit design mode
-- Move fields around
-- Preview design on device (Phone, Tablet previewer)
-- Add existing fields (those that exist in the source table)
-- Add new fields (for limited types)
-- Save as “MyExtension” which is tenant wide in scope
+The in-client designer allows building extensions in the client itself by rearranging fields, adding existing fields, and previewing the page design.
+For more information, see [Using the Dynamics NAV In-Client Designer](newdev-visual-designer.md).

 ## Compiling and Deploying
 Extensions are compiled as .navm package files.
 The .navm package file can be deployed to the [!INCLUDE[nav_server_md](includes/nav_server_md.md)].
 A .navm package contains the various artifacts that deliver the new functionality to the [!INCLUDE[navnow_md](includes/navnow_md.md)] deployment as well as a manifest that specifies the name, publisher, version, and other attributes of the extension.